-Verizon: Galaxy S 4 update will enable support for AWS 4G LTE serviceAlex Wagner - Deputy Managing Editor, News Desk
+Verizon: Galaxy S 4 update will enable support for AWS 4G LTE serviceAlex Wagner - Editorial Director of News and Content

 Verizon has been scooping up quite a bit of Advanced Wireless Service spectrum lately, snagging some from a consortium of cable companies as well as fellow carriers AT&T and T-Mobile.
 Now we know which device will be one of the first in Verizon's lineup to gain access to that AWS spectrum once it's deployed.